Gainsfork History, Family Crest & Coats of Arms

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Gainsfork has undergone many spelling variations, including Gainsford, Gaynesford, Gainford, Gaynsford, Ganesford and many more.

 Early Notables of the Gainsfork family (pre 1700)

-More information is included under the topic Early Gainsfork Notables in all our PDF Extended History products and printed products wherever possible.
+Another 51 words (4 lines of text) are included under the topic Early Gainsfork Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gainsfork family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Gainsfork were among those contributors: Mathias Gainsford who settled in Maryland in 1774 and Arthur Gainsford, who settled in Pennsylvania in 1876.

 Related Stories +

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.